zhihuij/log-tailer/README.md

     git clone https://github.com/onlychoice/file-tailer.git

-and run
+run

-    mvn package (or mvn deploy for deploying the package to the maven repository)
+    mvn package # or mvn deploy for deploying the package to the maven repository

-and add the package to the classpath, or use maven dependency:
+add the package to the classpath, or use maven dependency:

 	<dependency>
 		<groupId>com.netease.util</groupId>